 - I Have Many Names: When Dean calls her "Tessa" when he meets her again in her second appearance, she simply replies "Yes, that is one of my names".

-- Meaningful Name: "Tessa" is a form of "Theresa", which is Greek for "to harvest"
+- Meaningful Name: "Tessa" is a form of "Theresa", which is Greek for "to harvest" or "to reap".

 - You Can't Fight Fate: Her primary argument to persuade souls to go with her.

 Ajay is a rogue Reaper who smuggles people and souls between earth, Heaven, Hell, and Purgatory, for a price.

 - Border Crossing: Sam asks Ajay if a coyote like him could get them into Hell.